 When this abuse serves no purpose, it can violate a prisoner’s rights.
 Luckily, an inmate rights attorney near you can help seek compensation for damages when abuse occurs.

 2. What rights do inmates have?

-- equal protection under the 14th Amendment.
+- equal protection under the Fourteenth Amendment.

 The prohibition against cruel and unusual punishments can protect inmates from prison abuse.
 It deters prison officials from certain outrageous conduct.
 It also gives prisoners rights against abusive environments.
 Inmates can invoke those rights when: